 - Seek the help of an experienced workers’ compensation attorney – Workers’ compensation cases are complex.
 Plus, employers and their insurance companies are known to try to reduce or worse, completely deny your claim.
 An experienced workers’ compensation attorney can help you gather the documentation necessary to support your claim.
 They can also handle the negotiations with your employer’s insurance company on your behalf.
 If the insurance company does deny your claim, an experienced workers’ compensation lawyer can be crucial in helping you appeal the denial before the Workers’ Compensation Board.

-What’s the Process Once My Employer Files My Claim?
+What’s the Process Once My Employer Files My Work Accident Claim?